Call on me in the day of trouble. I will deliver you, and you will honor me. Psalm 50:15

 or drink the blood of goats?

-14 Offer to God the sacrifice of thanksgiving.
+14 Offer to the Lord the sacrifice of thanksgiving.

 Pay your vows to the Most High.